-Graded Assignments
+Graded Homework Assignments

-Graded assignments count for 25% of the semester grade.
+Graded homework assignments count for 25% of the semester grade.
 They will be assigned every week or two and typically due about a week later.
-They are to be submitted through the Moodle Learning System, unless announced otherwise.
-Assignments will be graded based on the accuracy and completeness of your work, not on effort or completion.
-Graded assignments are meant as a form of assessment in this course.
-Students should make sure they understand the material (lecture and reading assignments) prior to working on these exercises.
+They are to be submitted through Moodle unless announced otherwise.
+Assignments will be graded based mostly on the accuracy and completeness of your work, rather than effort or completion.
+Graded homework assignments are meant as a form of assessment in this course.
+Students should make sure they understand the material (lecture and reading assignments) prior to working on these exercises & follow The Code of Academic Integrity.